hbctraining/publication_perfect/lessons/02_ggplot2_syntax.md

 In this lesson, we will be introducing the syntax for the popular package for visualization, [`ggplot2`](https://ggplot2.tidyverse.org/).
 The `ggplot2` package approaches visualization using principles from the [Grammar of Graphics](https://www.springer.com/gp/book/9780387245447), a pivotal book describing quantitative graphics.
 The developers of `ggplot2` describe their approach to the Grammer of Graphics in a free, [online book](https://ggplot2-book.org/index.html), which can be a helpful resource for understanding the theory and organization of the `ggplot2` package.

-We will focus the majority of our materials on creating plots with `ggplot2` due to it's versatility and ease of customization.
+We will focus the majority of our this portion of the workshop on creating plots with `ggplot2` due to it's versatility and ease of customization.
 Once you learn the `ggplot2` syntax, you will have laid the foundation for creating a plethora of graphics.

 ## Set up

-Let's load the library for `tidyverse`, which is a suite of packages that include `ggplot2` for visualization, as well as some useful packages for wrangling (`dplyr`), parsing (`stringr`) and tidying (`tidyr`) data, among others.
+Let's load the library for `tidyverse`, which is a suite of packages that includes `ggplot2` for visualization, as well as some useful packages for wrangling (`dplyr`), parsing (`stringr`) and tidying (`tidyr`) data, among others.

 ```r
 # Load the Tidyverse suite of packages
 library(tidyverse)
 ```

-> _**NOTE:** Don't be alarmed by any conflict statements when loading this library, these statements are just informing you of packages that are currently loaded that have functions of the same name._
+> _**NOTE:** Don't be alarmed by any conflict statements when loading this library, these statements are just informing you of packages that are currently loaded that have functions with the same name._

 The `ggplot2` syntax takes some getting used to, but once you become comfortable with it, you will find it's extremely powerful and flexible.
-To start learning about `ggplot2` syntax we are going to re-create our first figure from the [The Epigenetic State of PRDM16-regulated Enhancers in Radial Glia Controls Cortical Neuron Position paper](https://doi.org/10.1016/j.neuron.2018.04.033).
+To start learning about `ggplot2` syntax we are going to re-create figure 4 from the Baizabal et al. (2018) paper.
 We will build the figure below using the layering approach employed by `ggplot2`.
-We will highlight the purpose and utility of each layer we add, while highlighting it's flexibility and customization.
+We will highlight the purpose and utility of each layer we add, while highlighting it's flexibility and customization options.

 <p align="center">
 <img src="../img/radial_glia.jpeg" width="300">
 </p>

 Please note that `ggplot2` expects as input either a "data frame" or Tidyverse's version of a data frame called a "tibble" (you can find out more about tibbles [here](https://hbctraining.github.io/Training-modules/Tidyverse_ggplot2/lessons/intro_tidyverse.html)).
 To create this figure we will need the data present in our `results` data frame.
-This plot examines the magnitude (log2 fold changes) and significance (p-adjusted values) of the differences in gene expression between the *Prdm16* KO and WT samples for every gene in radial glia cells; each point is a gene.
-Let's take a look at the `results` data frame.
+This plot examines the magnitude (log2 fold changes) and significance (p-adjusted values) of the differences in gene expression between the *Prdm16* KO and WT samples for every gene in radial glia cells (*Pax6*+ cells).
+This plot is called a "volcano plot", but it is essentially a simple X-Y scatterplot with each data point representing a gene.
+Let's take a look at the `results` data frame and look for the columns we are interest in.

 ```r
 # Inspect the results data frame
 View(results)
 ```

-We see that each gene is a different row and each column corresponds to different statistics regarding the differences in gene expression between the KO and WT samples within the radial glia (`pax6` columns), intermediate progenitors (`tbr2` columns) and neurons (`neg` columns).
+We see that each gene is a different row and each column corresponds to different statistics regarding the differences in gene expression between the KO and WT samples within the radial glia (`pax6_` columns), intermediate progenitors (`tbr2_` columns) and neurons (`neg_` columns).
 For this plot, we are interested in the radial glia, which correspond to the `pax6` columns.
 Specifically, we are interested in plotting the `Pax6` log2 fold changes (`pax6_log2FoldChanges`) on the x-axis and the -log10 `Pax6` p-adjusted values (`pax6_padj`) on the y-axis.

 ## Creating a basic plot